HeetVekariya/MCPHackathon/README.md

    - Get your API key from the [Unstructured platform](https://unstructured.io/) to access their API for document processing.

 2. **GOOGLEDRIVE_SERVICE_ACCOUNT_KEY**
    - Set up a Google Cloud project and create a service account to enable access to Google Drive for reading PDFs.
+Check the set up process [here](https://docs.unstructured.io/api-reference/workflow/sources/google-drive).
    - Save the JSON credentials for your service account and use it to set up the **GOOGLEDRIVE_SERVICE_ACCOUNT_KEY**.

 3. **MONGO_DB_CONNECTION_STRING**
    - Set up a MongoDB database (cloud) and get the connection string for connecting to the database.
+Check out set up process [here](https://docs.unstructured.io/api-reference/workflow/destinations/mongodb).

 4. **.env.template**
    - The `.env.template` file includes all the required environment variables.
 Copy this file to `.env` and set the necessary values for the keys mentioned above.